Planning AI Use in Your Course

 Step 6: Reflect and Evaluate

 After you’ve tried an assignment in your course, reflect and evaluate.
-Complete the following reflection questions as you work through this step:
+Consider the following:

 What went well?